open-component-model/ocm-website/content/en/mpas/core_concepts.md

 Products are packages of software that can be deployed to a Kubernetes cluster.
 Products are made available to the `MPAS` system as `OCM` Components via a Subscription.
-Multiple instances of a Product may be installed that refer to same Subscription.
+Multiple instances of a Product may be installed that refer to the same Subscription.

 A `ProductDeployment` is a Kubernetes Custom Resource that represents a product to be deployed to a Kubernetes cluster.
 The `ProductDeployment` is reconciled by the